-Help Center> Elastic Load Balance> Best Practices> Routing Traffic to Backend Servers in Different VPCs> Routing Traffic to Backend Servers in the Same VPC as the Load Balancer
+Help Center/ Elastic Load Balance/ Best Practices/ Using IP as a Backend to Route Traffic Across Backend Servers/ Routing Traffic to Backend Servers in the Same VPC as the Load Balancer

 Routing Traffic to Backend Servers in the Same VPC as the Load Balancer